-Gaffe-prone Donald Trump urges people to vote on the wrong date, asking them to step out on November 28, 20 days after the polls
+Now, gaffe-prone Donald Trump urges people to vote on the wrong date

 A Trump supporter applies a Trump sticker to his blue and gold macaw as they wait in line for his Florida rally.
 Pic/AFP